arawkins/monkey2/modules/monkey/newdocs/language/pointers.md

 Print myPtr[0]
 ```
 Will print 1, the value of `i`.
-Note you can use pointer arythmetics with the index operator(`[]`) but you have to be sure you have access to that part of the memory or you'll get a memory access violation!
+Note you can use pointer arithmetics with the index operator(`[]`) but you have to be sure you have access to that part of the memory or you'll get a memory access violation!

 @#### Dereferencing with ->

-You can access a struct fields, methods,.. with the `->` operator.
+You can access a struct's fields, methods,.. with the `->` operator.
 It is equivalent to `[0].`.
-Note that pointer to class is prohibited.
+Note that creating a pointer to class is prohibited.

 ```
 Struct str